nurbin-arch/react/CREDENTIALS.md

 ### Librarian Features
 - All student features
-- Add new books to the library
+- Add new books to BookNest
-- Remove books from the library
+- Remove books from BookNest
 - Edit book information
 - Manage all borrowings
 - View all users' borrowing history